 My work focuses on creating delightful experiences that solve real user needs through mixed-methods research and rapid functional prototyping.
 I am particularly interested in experiences that promote equity and access for all.

-I’m currently the Director of UX Research at Google for Material Design and a lecturer at Stanford University.
+I’m currently the Director of UX Research at Google for Material Design and an adjunct lecturer at Stanford University.

 ABOUT ME